kyang0626/HeartSync/README.md

-# Dating App MVP
+# HeartSync

-Welcome to the Dating App MVP!
+Welcome to the HeartSync MVP!
 This minimal viable product is designed to provide users with a basic dating experience, featuring authentication, like/dislike functionality, live chatting, updating user information, live notifications, and user creation.

 ## Table of Contents